7i6ht/math2visual/backend/README.md

 Server-Sent Events (SSE) stream with `Content-Type: text/event-stream`

 **Notes:**
-- The `images` field accepts an array of base64-encoded image strings
 - The `images` field in the response contains URLs of generated images (if any)
 - ChatGPT can generate images using GPT Image 1.5, which are included in the response